How Tests Are Scored

 Test takers who wish to use this service can download and complete the Score Verification Request form and send it to ETS with payment.
 Requests must be received within four months of the test date.
 If there is a change in the reported score, the revised score (which may be higher or lower) will be reported to the test taker and the institutions that received the original score.
 Scores for a specific test can be verified only once.

 Score verification for constructed-response tests consists of having a scorer review the responses and the original scores to determine whether the ratings are consistent with the scoring rules established for that test.
-The feedback provided for constructed-response tests is intended only to give some suggestions that may help a test taker prepare for a retest.
-It is not intended to be diagnostic or to provide information about why the test taker received a certain score.

 Score verification is available for multiple-choice tests that are delivered in paper format, but is not available for multiple-choice tests that are delivered on computer because those answers are scored once at the test center, transmitted electronically and then verified at ETS before being reported.